1948 Arab–Israeli War: Yishuv/Israeli forces

 Sources disagree about the quantity of arms at the Yishuv's disposal at the end of the Mandate.
 According to Efraim Karsh before the arrival shipments from Czechoslovakia as part of Operation Balak, there was roughly one weapon for every three fighters, and even the Palmach could arm only two out of every three of its active members.
 According to Larry Collins and Dominique Lapierre, by April 1948, the Haganah had accumulated only about 20,000 rifles and Sten guns for the 35,000 soldiers who existed on paper.
 According to Walid Khalidi, "the arms at the disposal of these forces were plentiful".
-France authorised Air France to transport cargo to Tel Aviv on 13 May.
+According to Benny Morris, on 15 May only about 60% of Haganah troops had weapons, but the amount of weapons available rapidly increased due to massive shipments from abroad as well as domestic manufacturing.

-Yishuv forces were organised in nine brigades, and their numbers grew following Israeli independence, eventually expanding to twelve brigades.
+Yishuv forces were organized in nine brigades, and their numbers grew following Israeli independence, eventually expanding to twelve brigades.
 Although both sides increased their manpower over the first few months of the war, the Israeli forces grew steadily as a result of the progressive mobilisation of Israeli society and the influx of an average of 10,300 immigrants each month.
 By the end of 1948, the Israel Defense Forces had 88,033 soldiers, including 60,000 combat soldiers.